 Deduct any ‘allowable losses’ if applicable

-If the total is greater than the relevant tax year’s CGT allowance (currently £12,300), you will need to pay the appropriate CGT rate (see above) for your taxpayer status, whether that’s basic, higher or additional
+If the total is greater than the relevant tax year’s CGT allowance, you’ll need to pay the appropriate CGT rate on the element that exceeds it for your tax bracket

-If you need to pay capital gains tax, you can also find help with calculating how much you need to pay using the government’s capital gains tax calculator.
+You can find help with calculating how much you need to pay using the government’s Capital Gains Tax calculator.

 If your total taxable gains are above your allowance, you’ll need to report and pay Capital Gains Tax within the designated timescales: